 “The fact that 53% of white women voted for Donald Trump shows that some white women are more aligned with ideas of power and privilege than gender solidarity and racial inclusion.’

 Given how few people are willing to admit overtly racial motivations for their vote, the numbers nonetheless betray a strong racial correlation for Trump support.
-This is one of the reasons that underlies accusations that Trump voters are racists.
-Unfortunately, the issue is way more complicated than this.
+This is one of the reasons that underlie accusations that Trump voters are racists.

 Doubtless, a fair amount of economic resentment fuels racial anxiety.
 Some of this anxiety, as the video demonstrates, bleeds into open racism.
 Despite this, to write off the anger of white working class people as nothing more than racism is misleading, for it fails to account for the intersectional complexity of the problem.